Official State of Rhode Island website

 Complaint Resolution Process

-These complaint procedures do not impede the Complainant’s right to file a complaint with any other State or Federal agencies or the right to retain an attorney. - The Civil Rights Coordinator may determine whether additional information is required.
+2. The Non-Discrimination Coordinator may determine whether additional information is required.
 In this event, the complainant will be notified in writing of the information needed.
-The complaint will have 60 days to provide the requested information.
+The complainant will have thirty (30) calendar days to provide the requested information.

-- Once the additional information is received, if any, the Civil Rights Coordinator will determine if the complaint will be investigated.
-This will be determined within 15 business days of receiving the requested information, if any.
+3. Once the additional information is received, if any, the Non-Discrimination Coordinator will determine if the complaint will be investigated.
+This will be determined within fifteen (15) calendar days of receiving the requested information, if any.
 The complaint will be assessed using the preponderance of evidence standard.
 This means that, based on the information provided, it is more likely than not that the complaint warrants an investigation.
-The Civil Rights Coordinator will notify the complainant in writing of the decision within five business days.
+The Non-Discrimination Coordinator will notify the complainant in writing of the decision within five (5) calendar days after determining that a complaint does or does not warrant investigation.
+Additionally:

-- If it is determined that a complete investigation will be conducted, the investigation will be conducted by the Civil Rights Coordinator, or his/her designee, in consultation with other RIOER personnel, as warranted.
+4. If it is determined that a complete investigation is warranted, the investigation will be conducted by the Non-Discrimination Coordinator, or his/her designee, in consultation with other RIOER personnel, as warranted.
 This procedure contemplates an informal but thorough investigation, affording all interested persons and their representatives, if any, an opportunity to submit evidence relevant to a complaint.
+The investigation may include interviews of the complainant, employees, contractors, subcontractors, subgrantees, those named in the complaint, and witnesses to the alleged discrimination, as well as a review of any physical or written evidence.
+If more information is needed to resolve the case, the Non-Discrimination Coordinator may contact the complainant.
+The complainant has thirty (30) calendar days to send requested information to the investigator assigned to the case.

-- At the conclusion of the investigation, the Civil Rights Coordinator shall prepare a report that will make a written determination as to the validity of the complaint and include findings and recommendations of the investigation, if any.
+5. At the conclusion of the investigation, the Non-Discrimination Coordinator shall prepare a report that will make a written determination as to the validity of the complaint and include findings and recommendations of the investigation, if any.
+The report, among other information, shall contain the findings of the investigation, information regarding whether discrimination or retaliation was found, a summary of the investigation process, and information regarding any corrective actions that will be implemented (if applicable).

-- The Civil Rights Coordinator shall have up to ninety (90) days, from the date of the investigation notification, to conduct an investigation and complete a report.
+6. The Non-Discrimination Coordinator shall have up to one hundred eighty (180) calendar days, from the date of the investigation notification, to conduct an investigation and complete a report.
 A copy of the report will be forwarded to the complainant.
-If additional time is needed by the Civil Rights Coordinator, he/she shall advise all parties accordingly.
+If additional time is needed by the Non-Discrimination Coordinator, he/she shall advise all parties accordingly.

 Mediation and Informal Complaint Resolution